 Most of us have experienced the uncomfortable sensation of heartburn, indigestion or bloating at some point.
 Whether it was after a spicy meal, or while we were pregnant, heartburn can vary from uncomfortable to downright painful.

 The first thing most people use to address their symptoms is over-the-counter antacids.
-But unfortunately, this often makes the situation worse in the long term.
+But unfortunately, this is just a bandaid and can make the situation worse if used long-term.
 Did you know that a common cause of heartburn is actually due to the production of too little stomach acid, rather than too much[i]?

 When the stomach produces insufficient acid to properly break down food, the food sits in the stomach longer than it should and starts to ferment.
 This can create that over-full, bloated feeling after eating.
 As the stomach contents sit, they can also start to travel back up into the esophagus, causing heartburn or reflux.